cjacker/opensource-toolchain-bouffalo-lab/README.md

 Compare with old firmware before this commit, the final ELF has a section '.fw_header' added. you can use 'readelf -S build/build_out/xxx.elf' to verify it has a '.fw_header' section or not.

-- use 'BLFlashCommand' / 'blisp' / 'bflb-mcu-tool' to program new firmware (firmware with .fw_header section).
+- use 'BLFlashCommand' / 'blisp' / 'bflb-mcu-tool' / 'bflb-iot-tool' to program new firmware (firmware with .fw_header section).
-- use 'blisp' / 'bflb-mcu-tool' to program old firmware (firmware without .fw_header section). or `git checkout 18408f971e3f8c2f82e79ec5fddd38c22f288c0d` to roll back the 'fw_header' commit and rebuild your project.
+- use 'blisp' / 'bflb-mcu-tool' / 'bflb-iot-tool' to program old firmware (firmware without .fw_header section). or `git checkout 18408f971e3f8c2f82e79ec5fddd38c22f288c0d` to roll back the 'fw_header' commit and rebuild your project.

 ## Program tools installation